International Centre for Migration Policy Development: Director Generals

 The organisational structure of ICMPD consists of the office of the Director General, Communications, Internal Audit, External & Member States Relations, Brussels Mission, Directorate of Migration Dialogues and Cooperation, Directorate of Policy, Research and Strategy and Directorate for Management.
 The Brussels Mission, is headed by Ralph Genetzke.
 The Migration Dialogues and Cooperation (MDC) Directorate is headed by Sedef Dearing.
 The Policy, Research and Strategy (PRS) is headed by Malin Frankenhaeuser.
 The Directorate for Management is headed by John Aguirre.

-In 2025, ICMPD will elect a new Director General (DG) following the end of the second and final five-year term of the current DG, Michael Spindelegger, in December 2025.
+In 2025, ICMPD elected a new Director General (DG) following the end of the second and final five-year term of the current DG, Michael Spindelegger, in December 2025.
 According to reports in January 2025 former Austrian Minister for Women's Affairs Susanne Raab applied to be the next Director General, following the open call for candidates published by ICMPD in November 2024.
-ICMPD announced that there are more than 70 applications and published the procedure for the Director General elections.
+ICMPD announced that there were more than 70 applications and published the procedure for the Director General elections.
 In June 2025, the ICMPD Steering Group, headed by Sweden, elected Susanne Raab as the new Director General.

-She will start her term in January 2026.
+Susanne Raab has started her term in January 2026.
+In an interview at the beginning of her term, Susanne Raab said: “It is essential to work on an equal footing with countries of origin, transit, and destination.
+Without genuine cooperation along the whole route, no technical measure can work”.

 Criticism

-In October 2020, the Bavarian Interior Minister Joachim Herrmann (CSU) wrote to then Federal Minister of the Interior Horst Seehofer, he planned to implement a special kind of digital refugee card in Bavaria, which could serve as a debit card, in cooperation with Michael Spindelegger and the ICMPD, which would serve as a model for similar projects in Europe.
+In October 2020, the Bavarian Interior Minister Joachim Herrmann (CSU) wrote to then Federal Minister of the Interior Horst Seehofer, he planned to implement a special kind of digital refugee card in Bavaria, which could serve as a debit card, in cooperation with Michael Spindelegger and the ICMPD, which would be used as a model for similar projects in Europe.
 The idea of the debit card carrying other personal data, which could be retrieved by police terminals was developed by Jan Marsalek then CFO of the now defunct wirecard.
 ICMPD was approached to explore the potential introduction of the card and due to legal complexities, ICMPD proposed a feasibility study to assess compliance with human rights and GDPR.
 The project was further developed without ICMPD’s involvement and was not pursued forward by the organisation.

 In April 2023, NGO "SOS Balkan Route" criticized the involvement of the ICMPD with the refugee camp Lipa.
 The ICMPD denied the allegations and initiated legal action against the NGO in Mai.
 The NGO considers this a SLAPP lawsuit.